cyberthirty/cyberthirty/README.md

 # Hi, I'm Lucky 👋

-Welcome to my GitHub profile!
-I'm a dedicated and enthusiastic Programmer and Cybersecurity Analyst.
-I specialize in cybersecurity and have a strong background in programming  and extensive experience as a computer technician and IT technician.
+I'm cyberthirty, Programmer, Cybersecurity Analyst, Penetration Tester &  Researcher from Zomba, Malawi.
+I specialize in cybersecurity and finance and have a strong background in programming  and extensive experience as a computer technician and IT technician.
 If you're interested in collaborating or learning more about my work, feel free to check out the links below or get in touch!

-## Connect with Me 🌐
+## Connect with Me / Support 🌐 :
 - **GitHub:** [Cyberthirty](https://github.com/cyberthirty)
 - **LinkedIn:** [Lucky on LinkedIn](https://linkedin.com/in/cyber30)
 - **Twitter:** [Follow me on Twitter](https://twitter.com/cyberthirty30)